zhsh9/HTB-TartarSauce-PrivEsca/README.md

 # Usage

-change your own local ip and port inside scripts.
+change your own local ip and port before executing these scripts.

 - local host
 ```